carlosplanchon/firmauy/docs/usage.md

 bring-your-own.
 PDF/CMS timestamps are validated through `--ca-file` instead.
 See [docs/trust-anchors.md](trust-anchors.md).

+What it checks (XAdES): the `SignedInfo` signature, each reference digest (so any change to the document is detected), the XAdES signing-certificate binding, and the certificate chain to a trusted root (RFC 5280 path validation).

+## Common verification options and output

+The indication model, exit codes, JSON output, `--redact` and trust-anchor handling described here are the **same for every verify command** (`verify`, `verify-pdf`, `verify-xml`, `verify-any`).
+The examples use `verify-xml` and `verify-pdf` interchangeably.

-It reports a per-check breakdown and an overall indication:
+Each command reports a per-check breakdown and an overall indication:

 - **VALID** integrity holds and the chain is trusted up to the national root.
 - **INDETERMINATE** the signature is intact, but the chain is not trusted (e.g. an unknown